 Our basic diets should be made up of the three macronutrients your body needs to function: protein, carbs and fat, as well as a variety of micronutrients.
 Protein can be consumed in a variety of ways, but protein powder is a convenient way to make sure you’re getting enough.

 Numerous studies have shown that inadequate dietary protein intake leads to increased hunger and desire to eat in men.
-There have also been recent studies that have shown that having a high-protein breakfast, specifically whey protein, can help keep you feeling full for longer and reduced blood sugar spikes.
+There have also been recent studies that have shown that having a high-protein breakfast such as a protein shake, can help keep you feeling full for longer and reduced blood sugar spikes.
 This has also been linked to weight-loss.